Doonside, New South Wales: History

 Prior to 1916, the only development at Doonside was confined to the Crawford family.
 The Crawford homestead and acreage block was on the south side of the railway line facing Doonside Road.
-Kelburn Crawford's daughters house, was between the homestead and Bungarribee.
+Kelburn Crawford's daughter's house was between the homestead and Bungarribee.
 North of the line on the corner of Hillend Road and Doonside Crescent, was a brick cottage owned by the Italian family, Luparno.
-Opposite was a small gatekeepers cottage.
+Opposite was a small gatekeeper's cottage.

 A brick home, owned by another Crawford daughter, was in Doonside Crescent.
 Properties fronted Hillend Road and were owned by Crawford children.
-Another cottage in Hillend Road was owned by the family named Harrison, in-laws to Crawford children.
+Another cottage in Hillend Road was owned by the family named Harrison, in-laws to the Crawford children.
 A workman's timber cottage was on the hill towards the tileworks' site.

 The only road into Doonside was Doonside Road, running from Western Highway.
 Hillend Road only went as far as Power Street after which there was a track to Richmond Road ending in a gate.
 Power Street went to Plumpton with the crossing over Eastern Creek being rough and dangerous in wet weather.

-After the war (1914-1918), the company of Porter and Galbraith bought property from Crawford and erected a tileworks (PGH) in an area which is now the suburb of Woodcroft.
+After the war (1914–1918), the company of Porter and Galbraith bought property from Crawford and erected a tileworks (PGH) in an area which is now the suburb of Woodcroft.
 A soldier's settlement of about twenty poultry farms was established between the railway line and Bungarribee Road.
 Part of this land, during the 1930s depression, became a woman's settlement.